Torin-Flanagan/Process_Journal/index.md

 # Responsive Design and Technology Task 2 #
-### Mobile Web App That Displays An Overview Of Key Components When Riding a Bike/Motorbike ###
+### Mobile Web App That Displays An Overview Of Key Components When Sailing a Boat ###

 ## 1. Conceptualisation ##
 ### 1.1 Design Intent ###
-Summary: A web app that can be used by a user through a website address, then asking for permission to use the user's phone/device's geographic location, camera, and gyroscope for input.
-As a result, the web app will then be able to produce an output displaying the speed, which is calculated through obtaining the time travelled from point A - point B, along with presenting a display of the current lean/tilt angle.
-Lastly, it is key as prior knowledge that this web app can be used for anything bike/motorbike related due to the the app utilising the user's geographic location, camera, and gyroscope from their phone while riding a bike/motorbike.
-It should also be noted that a bike/motorcycle involved activity is not the only situation when this web app can be used, other examples could include using the web app while sailing, flying, snowboarding, etc.
+Summary: A web app that can be used by a user through a website address, then asking for permission to use the user's phone/device's permission to use certain components for input.
+As a result, the web app will then be able to produce an output displayed on the screen to the user.
+Lastly, it is key as prior knowledge that this web app can be used for anything boat related due to the the app utilising certain APIs from the user's phone while sailing.
+It should also be noted that a boat involved activity is not the only situation when this web app can be used, other examples could include using the web app while mountain biking, flying, snowboarding, etc.

 ### 1.2 Research ###
-Through using research of other similiar project found on the web, it has helped to gain a deeper understanding of what myself, Sean, and Jay are aiming to achieve for the project, along with how we are going to do so.
+Through using research of other similiar projects found on the web, it has helped to gain a deeper understanding of what myself, Sean, and Jay are aiming to achieve for the project, along with how we are going to do it.
 Research found during this phase will greatly affect what we aim to create paired with each phase during development.
 This will include how we develop the web interface, how this interface communicates with the user's phone, and what informational components of the user's phone we are aiming to extract data from?
 The influence of this research will be seen more apparent later within this process journal.

 ### 1.2.1 Related Project 1 ###